intxlog/profiler/readme.md

 It is quick to setup but highly configurable.

+## Setup
+Before running Profiler for the first time, you must create a database for the profile connection to use.
+Profiler will not create the database itself, only the tables and columns.

 ## Profile Configuration
-Profile Definitions are how the profiler knows what to profile in the target database.
+Profile Definitions are how Profiler knows what to profile in the target database.
 It can be used minimally by only using the `FullProfileTables` field, or it can be used to profile custom columns per table using `CustomProfileTables.CustomColumns`.

 For CLI usage, the definition should be stored in a file as JSON and passed in via the `profileDefinition` flag.